 10.1.6 Temporary Service Connection.
-A temporary service connection may be installed for use over a period of time not exceeding six (6) months.
-For each such connection, an application shall be filed in accordance with the provisions of Section 4.2 of these Rules and Regulations.
-Rates to be charged for water used from such connection shall be in accordance with "Temporary Construction Service" contained in Exhibit B, Schedule of Rates and Charges.
-The user of a temporary recycled water service shall designate an "Onsite Recycled Water Supervisor" in accordance with the requirements of Section 6.2.2.
+A temporary service connection may be installed for customer use over a period of time not exceeding twelve (12) months.
+For each such connection, the customer shall file an application in accordance with the provisions of Section 4.2 of these Rules and Regulations.
+The District will charge rates for water used from a temporary service connection in accordance with "Temporary Construction Service" contained in Exhibit B, Schedule of Rates and Charges.
+The user of a temporary recycled water service shall designate an "Onsite Recycled Water Supervisor" in accordance with the requirements of Section 6.2.2(1) of these Rules and Regulations.
+A customer using a temporary service connection must use a temporary construction meter connection according to the District's policies and procedures.
+Any temporary service connection may be removed at the discretion of the District.